bbossgroups/springboot-elasticsearch-webservice/README.md

 # Demo run

-First run elasticsearch 5 or elasticsearch 6.Then run the demo:
+First run elasticsearch 5 or elasticsearch 6 or elasticsearch 7，run hbase and database for hbase-elasticsearch and database-elasticsearch.

+Then run the demo:

 ```
+mvn clean install
 cd target

 java -jar es_bboss_web-0.0.1-SNAPSHOT.jar